The Board of Directors is the Company’s highest administrative body. Its main function is to formulate the Company’s strategy and development policy.

 One of the thirteen members of the Board of Directors is Executive Member – the Chief Executive Officer, Charalambos Sachinis – whereas the twelve Members are Non-Executive.

-Four of the Non-Executive Members are Independent, according to the article 3 of the L. 3016/2002.
+Eight of the Non-Executive Members are Independent, according to the 43rd Ordinary General Meeting (16.07.2025) and article 3 of the L. 3016/2002.

 Members of the Board of Directors cannot be relatives by blood or affinity upon third grade, nor contractors or suppliers of the Company of any form or members of the Board of Directors or employees of an enterprise in a business relationship with the Company.
 However, Members of the Board of Directors can be members of the Board of Directors or employees of an enterprise which is connected to the Company, as defined in article 42e c.l.
 2190/1920 as in force until 31/12/2018 and the L. 4548/2018.

-George Stergiou, Chair of the Board of Directors, Non-Executive Member, Chair of the Risk Management Committee, Chair of the Strategy, Innovation and Sustainable Development Committee
+George Stergiou, Chair of the Board of Directors, Independent Non-Executive Member, Chair of the Risk Management Committee, Chair of the Strategy, Innovation and Sustainable Development Committee

 George Stergiou has a degree in Electrical Engineering and a master’s degree in Environmental Governance and Sustainable Development.